alex-paynedwyer/single-molecule-tools-alpd/README.md

 13. Track diameter perpendicular to segment long axis (pixels)
 14. Length of track (in frames; post sifting so all tracks have 3+ frames)

-This script also appends the following rows to the SpotCh1/2 arrays for foci:
+This script also appends the following rows to the SpotCh1/2 arrays for the sifted foci:
 13. Index of linked foci
 14. Overlap integral (used to estimate colocalisation)
 15. Track index of linked foci
 16. Distance to linked foci (pixels)
 17. Field of view index
 18. Segment index

 ## Analysis for Stoichiometry Periodicity